MFloru/Bacchus-R1/Contents Industry Analysis/supply chain and business model.md

 In a later stage, once the product becomes succesful, supermarkets can be targeted.
 *In some cases, products can be jump started by supermarkets, if we get some supermarket to push the initiative it could greatly improves the initial acceptance, therefore the association with super markets could be very important*

 *Take the example of the Dutch Supermarket in Netherlands!-Marie*

 ####Sourcing & Supply chain : global or local?
-Competition from countries with cheaper labour can become an issue, as the highest cost of producing insects right now is manual work (according to mail with tiny farms+ other sources) *to quote!*.
+Competition from countries with cheaper labour can become an issue, as the highest cost of producing insects right now is manual work (according to mail with tiny farms+ other sources).

+*to quote!*

 Also there are already bigger companies in those countries, e.g. HaoCheng Mealworm Inc. in China A strategy could be to start sourcing from them once they become a threat.
 However, 2 facts shield local production in Western countries from this threat : perishability and consumer acceptance.